-You show the result at 🗛 item 17 on your tax return (supplementary section), or item 9 if you use the tax return for retirees.
+You write the result at A item 18 on your tax return (supplementary section), or A item 9 if you use the tax return for retirees.

-Net capital loss
+Net capital loss page 6

 If your total capital losses for the year are more than your total capital gains, the difference is your net capital loss for the year.
 This loss can be carried forward and deducted from capital gains you make in later years.
 There is no time limit on how long you can carry forward a net capital loss.